About the Author

 Behind the new Logo

 When I started out, professionally, I knew nothing about brands and logos.
 I didn't know how to make one, so I handed it over to another writer who offered to do it for free.
 I gave her a few things to take the design from.
 She came up with the clouds.
 I told her my head was always in the clouds.
-She chose the colors, and I asked for a third and told her teal would look awesome with them.
+She chose the pink and purple, and I asked for a third color, and told her teal would look awesome with them.
 I've been reading a lot and learned more about branding.
 I changed my pen name and went with something a little different, something plain.
 After seeing so many beautiful logos from my author friends, I began to feel "left out" because mine said nothing about who I was as an author, and it certainly said nothing about who I was as a person.
 I was jealous because these authors selected something that represented them in a way that was truly beautiful.
 So, I went back to the drawing board and thought about who I was as an author and what I wanted to have represented in a design, and then I went to work.

 I love the colors that the author chose for me, and I liked those clouds.
 But the logo itself was lacking that special touch that said, "This is me!"
 I write in most genres, and I guess you can say it's an organized chaos, which describes me as a person too.
 The explosion of color shooting from a book says that.
 And I'm using my colors, plus a few more that work together in their own organized chaos.
 The book says I'm a writer too.
 And it kind of hints that there is more than one genre involved.
 So, my new logo now represents the whole "me," not just the person, but the writer too!
 And I love how the colors work so well with each other!

 Every writer is different.
 What works for me may not work for you, so do what works for you if you're a writer too.
 I talk about writing on Instagram and would love to be friends there.
+And occasionally, I'll blog about writing on the Grosjean Press.

 Like many writers, I used to dread the editing process but came to love it because it always made the stories better.
 This is a process that cannot be skipped.
 One thing I learned is that when others edit the story, the writer can't allow their personal feelings to cloud their judgment.
 It isn't personal when an editor says something needs to be fixed.
 It is only for the story's improvement.
 I have grown to love to hear other's feedback, even if it isn't all that great, because I'm always learning.